-Importance of Fall Maintenance
+Importance of Fall Clean-up

 As the vibrant colors of summer fade into the warm hues of autumn, it's time for Canadian homeowners to turn their attention to fall clean-up.
 The changing of seasons brings unique challenges, particularly in a country where winter can be intense.
 Fall clean-up is not just about tidying up the outdoor spaces; it's a proactive way to protect your property and ensure a smooth transition into the colder months.
 In this article, we'll explore the importance of fall clean-up, delve into some best practices, and discuss why this ritual is essential for homeowners across Canada.